searchmenu mobile

 • Dry grey roots – mean your orchid needs more water.

-• Brown or black roots that are shriveled and dry – are a definite sign of root rot, and you need to water less frequently.
+• Brown or black roots that are shrivelled and dry – are a definite sign of root rot, and you need to water less frequently.

-Humidity – orchids do best in a slightly humid environment, ranging from 40% to 70%.
-During the winter, when our heating systems are running, it may be necessary to spray them with room temperature water or add a supplemental humidity source like a humidifier to the room.
+Humidity – Orchids do best in a slightly humid environment, ranging from 40% to 70%.
+During the winter, when our heating systems are running, it may be necessary to spray them with water at room temperature or add a supplemental humidity source like a humidifier to the room.

-Air Movement – air movement is the counterbalance to humidity for successful orchid growth.
+Air Movement – Air movement is the counterbalance to humidity for successful orchid growth.
 A steady, gentle airflow around your orchid will help keep your orchids healthy.
-Proper airflow will moderate temperatures, freshen the air around the orchid, and reduce the chance of bacteria or mould developing in an overly humid environment.
+Proper airflow will moderate temperatures, freshen the air around the orchid, and reduce the chance of bacteria or mold developing in an overly humid environment.

 Type of Pot – Orchids perform best when planted in woven plastic or fibre orchid pots with slits around the permitter allowing continuous airflow throughout the soil and roots.
 These pots closely replicate how orchids grow in their natural habitat and perform well in high humidity, keeping the plants from drying out too quickly.